General Education Curriculum

-- Students joining 4-year full-time programmes have to take at least two GEE modules from two different Faculties other than their own / School of General Education and Languages (excluding the co-offered GEE);
+- Students joining 4-year full-time programmes have to take at least two GEE modules from two different Faculties other than their own / the School of General Education and Languages (excluding those co-taught GEEs).

-- Students exiting with a Higher Diploma have to take one GEE module from a Faculty other than their own / School of General Education and Languages (excluding those co-offered GEEs);
+- Students exiting with a Higher Diploma have to take one GEE module from a Faculty other than their own / the School of General Education and Languages (excluding those co-taught GEEs).

-- Year-3 entrants are required to take at least one GEE module from a Faculty other than their own / School of General Education and Languages (excluding those co-offered GEEs);
+- Year-3 entrants are required to take at least one GEE module from a Faculty other than their own / the School of General Education and Languages (excluding those co-taught GEEs).

 - Students are allowed to either take “GEE5304 Nutrition & Health” or “GEE5307 Food in Daily Life” but not both modules to fulfil the graduation requirements.

 - Year 3 and Year 4 students of Recreation Management specialisation of Bachelor of Social Sciences (Honours) in Sports and Recreation Management Programme are not allowed to take “GEE5106 Tree Safety Inspection & Climbing”, “GEE5208 Accounting for Non-Accountants” and “GEE5210 Essentials in People Management” to fulfil the graduation requirements.
 These three GEE modules will not be counted for fulfilling graduation requirements for students of Recreation Management specialisation even they took the module(s) in their Year 1 and/or Year 2 study.
 This requirement also takes effect retrospectively to the cohorts of AY2012/13 to AY2015/16.